 – Scoring: The first Scout to bring home the bacon without being tagged by the Scout from the other team scores one point for their team.
 If a Scout is tagged by the Scout from the other team while touching the bacon or bringing it back, the other team scores one point.

 – Materials: two flags (neckerchiefs, bandanas, pieces of cloth)

 – Method: The game can be played in an open field, gymnasium, the woods, or any large non-hazardous area.
 A center line is designated, separating the playing area into two sides.
 The troop is divided into two teams each of whom place their “flag” at the far end on their side.
 The flag can be in plain site, or partially concealed, but should be positioned so that an opposing team member can easily pick it up.
 The object of the game is for one team to “capture” the other team’s flag by bringing it to their side without being tagged by a member of the opposing team.
-At any time during play, if an opposing team member is tagged on the other team’s side, he is sent to jail.
+At any time during play, if an opposing team member is tagged on the other team’s side, they are sent to jail.
 A team’s jail is a well-defined space in a back corner of each team’s side.
-Once a Scout is in jail, he stays there for the duration of the game, unless freed by one of his team members who safely reaches the other team’s jail and tags anyone on his team held prisoner.
+Once a Scout is in jail, they stay there for the duration of the game, unless freed by one of their team members who safely reaches the other team’s jail and tags anyone on their team held prisoner.
 In so doing, all those in the jail are freed and proceed safely back to their side before taking any other action for their team.
 When a flag is captured, the game ends, and depending on the time allotted, additional games can be played.

 CATCH TEN (wide, in or out)

 – Materials: playground ball, neckerchiefs or bandanas for half the troop